glpi-project/doc/source/glossary.rst

    Domain
       Group of assets connected to a network.

-   Title
+   Dropdown
-      Customizable element of a a drop-down list
+      Customizable dropdown list used in GLPI and plugins.

    Entity
       Organizational object allowing to partition view and action scope of users.